 Study Abroad Program Overview

-Spend a semester abroad at the University of Hyderabad's interdisciplinary Study India Program (SIP), which includes the opportunity for direct enrollment in the University, as well as language study and special courses.
+Spend a semester abroad with the University of Hyderabad's Study India Program (SIP), which includes the opportunity for direct enrollment in the University, as well as language study and special courses.
 The program focus is India studies with a special emphasis on South Indian history, culture, and language.
 For those with interest in the arts, Hyderabad University's School for the Performing Arts offers excellent dance, theater, and studio art course work.

 Hyderabad is the capital city and most populous city of the Indian state of Andhra Pradesh.
 Known as a meeting point for northern and southern India, Hyderabad is an information technology center and capital of the southern state of Andhra Pradesh.
 It affords wonderful opportunities to explore India's rich history, culture, and architecture through study, volunteer work and travel.

 Students attend classes with international and/or host country students.